 A rustic feel works perfectly in a sunroom.
 Even if the rest of the home doesn’t have a rustic vibe this look will still work.
 The brick is beautiful but if you don’t have a brick wall in your house don’t worry about it.
 The plants are always great, the more the better.
 The wood burning stove is a perfect touch that gets even better when lit on a cold winters night.
 But for me this look works so well because of the natural elements and color palette.
 You could recreate the beauty of this room for under $500 bucks without the bricks and stove and it would be just as nice.
 Focus on the white trim complimented by the natural colors and plants, you can’t go wrong.

-Another Classic Sunroom
+Another Classic Sunroom Idea

 This room is fantastic.
 If your looking for sunroom ideas on a budget then you can have the best parts of the room without the expensive stuff you really don’t need.
 No way can you recreate that ceiling and inset columns, crown molding on a budget.
 But who cares.
 That’s not what makes the room so great.
 Tan walls against the white trim and ceiling is a perfect combination.
 The use of color in the room is amazing.
 Natural elements everywhere.
 Lots of plants.
 And my favorite thing is how they added interesting design elements throughout the room that all seamlessly flow together.
 With the amount of stuff in the room prices add up even if your shopping on a tight budget but you could reproduce the best parts of this room for around $650 bucks.

-Light and Bright Sunroom Design
+A Light and Bright Sunroom Design

 What makes this room stand out is just how bright it is.
 The white walls and ceiling with white trim and floors along with the white chairs and chandelier.
 This is a really amazing room but it’s really all about the white.
 An all white room with lots of natural elements and plants is truly beautiful and can be recreated for less that $500 bucks.
 I mean think about it.
 This room is nothing but plants and white.

 This room is all about contrast.
 Using design elements that seam to oppose each other light white against black is a great way to make a statement.
 Black and whites together tends to create a more modern, contemporary, almost sterile feel.
 It’s a look a really love though and can definitely be done if your looking for sunroom ideas on a budget.
 Black wicker furniture isn’t expensive.
 This is a room you could recreate for under $300 bucks.

-The designer of this room took a huge risk but it paid off in an equally huge way.
+The designer of this room took a huge risk and it paid off in an equally huge way.
 And most importantly for us a monochromatic color scheme can be recreated perfectly on a tight budget.
 This design absolutely qualifies for a sunroom ideas on a budget article.
 It’s all about the color.
 You could create this room for under $500 bucks.
 And it doesn’t necessarily have to be blue.
 I’ve seen this design done in yellow, orange and greens.
 And they all looked great.